-The Board of Directors is composed of the Chairman and four (4) Directors, three (3) of whom are non-executive.
-Four (4) of the Directors are employed with the ultimate parent Company.
-While the Board of Directors is elected by the shareholders at every Annual General Meeting, the Chairman is elected by the Directors from amongst themselves during the first Board Meeting following the Annual General Meeting.
+The Board of Directors is composed of the Chairman and six (6) Directors, five (5) of whom are non-executive.
+Five (5) of the Directors are employed with the ultimate parent Company.
+While the Board of Directors is elected by the shareholders as stipulated in the Company's statute, the Chairman is elected by the Directors from amongst themselves during the first Board Meeting following the Annual General Meeting.
 Any Director (other than an alternate Director) may in writing appoint any person who is approved by the majority of the Directors, to be his alternate to act in his place at any meeting of the Directors at which he is unable to be present.